 - 1. Read the textbook before the lecture, the schedule is listed below. - 2.
-Attendance is required for lectures.
-Take active notes using the provided lecture outlines.
-You will answer questions for participation credit during lecture. - 3.
+Take active notes using the provided lecture outlines for each lecture.
+You will answer questions for participation credit during lecture and/or on Blackboard. - 3.
 Attendance is required for recitation classes.
 Bring your first attempt on Connect to your recitation class.
 Each recitation session is worth 3 WA points: 1 for attendance and 2 for an attempt on Connect.
 No credit is given unless you attend the entire recitation session. - 4.
-You are responsible for all material and problems covered in class. - Complete the online homework assignment Connect before the 11:59pm Sunday deadline each week. - 6.
+You are responsible for all material and problems covered in class. - 5.
+Complete the online homework assignment Connect before the 11:59pm deadline each week. - 6.
 If you need extra help, see your instructor during office hours or use email.
-Seek help in Carlson Library's LEC, Chemistry Help Center (BO2043), and/or attend Supplemental Instruction (SI) sessions.
+Seek help in the LEC, Chemistry Help Center, and/or attend Supplemental Instruction (SI) sessions.